Howard Cassady: Professional career

-Cassady played eight seasons in the National Football League: seven (1956-1961, and 1963) for the Detroit Lions, and one season (1962) split between the Cleveland Browns and the Philadelphia Eagles.
+Cassady played eight seasons in the National Football League: seven (1956–1961, and 1963) for the Detroit Lions, and one season (1962) split between the Cleveland Browns and the Philadelphia Eagles.
 In the NFL he was an all-purpose back, playing both receiver and running back and scoring 27 career touchdowns.

 After football

 After retiring from football, Cassady became an entrepreneur forming a company manufacturing concrete pipe.
 He then served as a scout for the New York Yankees baseball team, and as the first base coach for their former AAA affiliate, the Columbus Clippers.

 His son Craig Cassady played defensive back at Ohio State, and briefly in the NFL for the New Orleans Saints in the 1970s.

 Cassady died on September 20, 2019, at his home in Tampa, Florida.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.